CiviCooP/no.maf.kidbanking/README.md

 # no.maf.kidbanking

 This extension provides functionality to generate KID numbers and to match CiviBanking transactions on the given KID number.
+It also provides export functionality of contacts with a KID number

 The KID should consist of: